QubesOS/qubes-doc/managing-os/windows-tools-2.md

 Installable components
 ----------------------

-Qubes Tools for Windows (QTW for short) contain several components than can be enabled or disabled during installation:
+Qubes Windows Tools (QWT for short) contain several components than can be enabled or disabled during installation:

 -   Xen GPL PV drivers (required): drivers for the hardware exposed by Xen.
 -   Core Windows Agent: qrexec agent and services.
 Needed for proper integration with Qubes.